starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### Game crashes after clicking 'Verify'
 - Make sure Star Citizen is installed on drive "C:\" Check the "Library Folder" option in the launcher settings:
 ![Star Citizen launcher](https://media.discordapp.net/attachments/608349808956276737/927652866389340310/Screenshot_from_2022-01-03_14-56-37.png)
-- Additionally, make sure the wine prefix is not installed on an NTFS formatted partition.
+- Additionally, make sure the wine prefix is not installed on an NTFS formatted partition.oh keep in mind might be interesting to see what the model produces

 #### Game crashes with "create_view: Assertion `!((UINT_PTR)base & page_mask)' failed" / "00adntdll:FILE_GetNtStatus Converting errno 12 to STATUS_UNSUCCESSFUL"